Penca53/DarkRiftLibrary-MLAPI/README.md

 ### Installing

-To download it you can use [NuGet](https://www.nuget.org/packages/DarkRiftLibrary-MLAPI_Penca53/) or [Mediafire](http://www.mediafire.com/folder/9ch3qbqt30v4s/DarkRiftLibrary-MLAPI).
-Note: if you use Mediafire, you have to reference the .dll file in your project (If you're creating a C# app then you have to go in `Solution Explorer`/ Right click on `Reference`/`Add Reference`/`Browse` and search for it).
-If you're using Unity, then you have to create a folder called Plugins and move the .dll file to that Untiy folder.
+To download it you have to go in the GitHub's release section and download the lastest release.
+Then you just have to add to the **references** `DarkRiftLibrary-MLAPI.dll`: Go in `Solution Explorer`/ Right click on `Reference`/`Add Reference`/`Browse` and search for it.
+If you're using **Unity**, then you have to create a folder called **Plugins** and move the `DarkRiftLibrary-MLAPI.dll` file to the folder.

 ### How to use

 This library is simple and immediate...
-It provides you a new class called SyncObject that you can derive from as parent class in your classes that need to be synced.
-Once you derive from it, you can override two SyncObject's methods: `SerializeOptional` and `DeserializeOptional`.
-As the names suggest, the first one, `SerializeOptional`, serializes the variables you want to as you were already doing with `IDarkRiftSerilizable` `Serialize` and `Deserialize`.
-These methods, though, needs two different parameters: the `DarkRiftWriter` to write into and the `tag` you want.
-The `tag` is a way to recognize different situations that happens in your program: E.g. You have a `House` class that derives from `SyncObject` and when the `tag` is `1` then you want to serialize the `width` and `height` of the `House`.
-If it's `2` then you want to serialize the `inhabitants` of the `House`.
-Here there is a little example that shows all the functionalities of the library.
+It provides you a new interface called `ISync` that you can implement in your classes that need to be synced.
+Once you derive from it, you have to implement a property called `TypeID`, which stores the ID of the current class.
+It is used to unpack a received message into one specific type.
+Then there are 2 methods which you should already know: `Serialize` and `Deserialize`.
+They can be used to **serialize** and **deserialize** **all** the object.
+Finally there are 2 new methods called `SerializeOptional` and `DeserializeOptional`.
+As the name suggests, they are used to **serialize** and **deserialize** data depending on a **condition**, which is the `tag` **parameter**.
+You can use the `tag` to know in which situation you're in and, depending on it, you can **serialize** and **deserialize** one field instead of another.
+Here it is a little **example** that shows all the functionalities of the library.

 ```cs
 public class Example